WiMAX: Comparison

 Although Wi-Fi and WiMAX are designed for different situations, they are complementary.
 WiMAX network operators typically provide a WiMAX Subscriber Unit that connects to the metropolitan WiMAX network and provides Wi-Fi connectivity within the home or business for computers and smartphones.
-This enables the user to place the WiMAX Subscriber Unit in the best reception area, such as a window, and have date access throughout their property.
+This enables the user to place the WiMAX Subscriber Unit in the best reception area, such as a window, and have data access throughout their property.

 Conformance testing

 TTCN-3 test specification language is used for the purposes of specifying conformance tests for WiMAX implementations.
 The WiMAX test suite is being developed by a Specialist Task Force at ETSI (STF 252).

 Associations

 WiMAX Forum

 The WiMAX Forum is a non profit organization formed to promote the adoption of WiMAX compatible products and services.

 A major role for the organization is to certify the interoperability of WiMAX products.
 Those that pass conformance and interoperability testing achieve the "WiMAX Forum Certified" designation, and can display this mark on their products and marketing materials.
 Some vendors claim that their equipment is "WiMAX-ready", "WiMAX-compliant", or "pre-WiMAX", if they are not officially WiMAX Forum Certified.

 Another role of the WiMAX Forum is to promote the spread of knowledge about WiMAX.
 In order to do so, it has a certified training program that is currently offered in English and French.
 It also offers a series of member events and endorses some industry events.